Traumatism/traumatism/README.md

 My name is Victor (R), but you may call me vik :)

-On this GitHub page you will find all the little projects I worked on as a computer goony :3
+On this GitHub page you will find some of the little projects I worked on as a computer goony :3

-Discord: `@physicien`
+Discord: `physicien`

 PGP fingerprint (https://keys.openpgp.org/):
 ```